samleibowitz/learn-go-with-tests/reflection/README.md

 	for i := 0; i < val.NumField(); i++ {
 		field := val.Field(i)

-		if field.Kind() == reflect.Struct {
+    // cast the struct to an empty Interface.
+(A little weird, but okay) if field.Kind() == reflect.Struct {
 			walk(field.Interface(), fn)
 		}